 As a large portion of our revenue comes from outsourcing services provided to clients such as retail products and consumer electronics companies, our operating performance has been and may continue to be adversely affected by declines in the overall performance of the technology sector and uncertainty affecting the world economy.
 In addition, the drop in consumer demand for products of certain clients has had and may continue to have the effect of reducing our volumes and adversely affecting our revenue, gross margin and overall operating performance.
 Additionally, the markets for our services are generally very competitive, though we believe we have a compelling and differentiated offering due to the value-added services we provide, our commitment to client management, and our global reach.
 We also face pressure from our clients to continually realize efficiency gains in order to help our clients maintain their profitability objectives.
 Increased competition and client demands for efficiency improvements may result in price reductions, reduced gross margins and, in some cases, loss of market share.
 In addition, our profitability varies based on the types of services we provide and the regions in which we perform them.
 Therefore, the mix of revenue derived from our various services and locations can impact our gross margin results.
 Also, form factor changes, which we describe as the reduction in the amount of materials and product components used in our clients' completed packaged product, can also have the effect of reducing our revenue and gross margin opportunities.
 As a result of these competitive and client pressures the gross margins in our business are low.
-We are developing plans to address process improvements and realize other efficiencies throughout our global footprint with a goal to reduce cost, remove waste and improve our overall gross margins.
+We have developed plans to address process improvements and realize other efficiencies throughout our global footprint with a goal to reduce cost, remove waste and improve our overall gross margins as mentioned above.
 There can be no assurance that these actions will improve gross margins.
-For the three months ended October 31, 2016 and 2015, our gross margin percentage was 7.7% and 8.8%, respectively.
+For the three months ended January 31, 2017 and 2016, the Company's gross margin percentage was 9.5% and 3.0%, respectively, indicating that the Company's profit improvement plans are beginning to take effect.
 Increased competition as well as industry consolidation and/or low demand for our clients' products and services may hinder our ability to maintain or improve our gross margins, profitability and cash flows.
 We must continue to focus on margin improvement, through implementation of our strategic initiatives, cost reductions and asset and employee productivity gains in order to improve the profitability of our business and maintain our competitive position.
 We generally manage margin and pricing pressures in several ways, including efforts to target new markets, expand our service offerings, improve the efficiency of our processes and to lower our infrastructure costs.
 We seek to lower our cost to service clients by moving work to lower-cost venues, consolidating and leveraging our global facility footprint, and other actions designed to improve the productivity of our operations.